-The 12-month residency program accepts up to eight PGY1 residents and is designed to provide ongoing clinical pharmacy activities while promoting the individual resident’s needs.
+The 52- week residency program accepts up to six PGY1 residents and is designed to provide ongoing clinical pharmacy activities while promoting the individual resident’s needs.
 The program provides clinical experience with a broad range of patients and disease states in various rotation settings, while working collegially with physicians and nurse practitioners.
-During the year, each resident gives presentations, such as patient management conferences, in-services to nurses and physicians, journal club, and an Accreditation Council for Pharmacy Education (ACPE) accredited one hour continuing education presentation.
-A research project is required; each resident presents a poster outlining research hypothesis & methods and the completed project at a regional meeting.
+During the program, each resident gives presentations, such as patient management conferences, in-services to nurses and physicians, journal club, and an Accreditation Council for Pharmacy Education (ACPE) accredited one hour continuing education presentation.
+A residency project is required; each resident presents a poster outlining hypothesis & methods and the completed project at a regional meeting.

 Pharmacist licensure in any of the United States prior to or within 90 days of the residency start date.